maketea90/mobileBlog/README.md

 GET /posts/:id - fetches a single post, parametrised by its id in the database.

-GET /posts/:id/comments - fetches all comments linked to a single post, parametrised by the post id
+GET /posts/:id/comments - fetches all comments linked to a single post, parametrised by the post id.

-POST /posts/:id/comments - creates a new comment under/linked to a single post, parametrised by the post id
+POST /posts/:id/comments - creates a new comment under/linked to a single post, parametrised by the post id.